- Majors & Minors

 Specific admission requirements for transfer students are based upon the total number of transferable college credits completed at the time of your application.

-If you've completed 24+ transferable college credits, you must meet the following criteria to be admitted to UND:
+If you've completed 24 (including in progress) transferable college credits, you must meet the following criteria to be admitted to UND:

 - Minimum of a 2.0 cumulative GPA